helloworld0000red/DCppRat/README.md

 14. Make it not require dlls and download them when runs
 15. Crypto clipper (will add when i feel motivated to do so)

+# Coded waiting on next release
+1. Disable Defender
+2. AntiVm + Antidebug
+3. Disable malwarebytes
+4. Unhook system dll's (Because not using indirect syscalls not on that level yet)
+5. False activity if vm is detected

+# SOON
+1. Builder
+2. smaller stub

 # Credits / insparation
 1. https://github.com/moom825/Discord-RAT-2.0
 2. https://github.com/mategol/PySilon-malware